rmoff/rmoff-blog/content/post/lafs01e06.md

 - Apache Flink
 ---

-As a new-comer to Apache Flink one of the first things I did was join the [Slack community](https://flink.apache.org/what-is-flink/community/#slack) (which is vendor-neutral and controlled by the Flink PMC).
+As a newcomer to Apache Flink one of the first things I did was join the [Slack community](https://flink.apache.org/what-is-flink/community/#slack) (which is vendor-neutral and controlled by the Flink PMC).
 At the moment I'm pretty much in full-time lurker mode, soaking up the kind of questions that people have and how they're using Flink.

 One [question](https://apache-flink.slack.com/archives/C03G7LJTS2G/p1699672468626739) that caught my eye was from Marco Villalobos, in which he asked about the Flink JDBC driver and a `SQLDataException`  he was getting with a particular datatype.
 Now, unfortunately, I have no idea about the answer to this question—but the idea of a JDBC driver through which Flink SQL could be run sounded like a fascinating path to follow after [previously looking at the SQL Client](/2023/10/10/learning-apache-flink-s01e04-a-partial-exploration-of-the-flink-sql-client/).